 This means not only draining all the water out but also making sure there is no water left in various connections and hoses (air and hydro massage).
 At first, simply drain the whole tub.
-If you have an air bubble or hydro massage system – start the blower, let it run for 5 sec.
+If you have an air bubble or hydro-massage system – start the blower, let it run for 5 sec.
 Repeat this process 3 times.
-Do not forget to drain water from the heater as if the temperature goes below freezing point it could cause damage to the metal.
+Do not forget to drain water from the heater as if the temperature goes below the freezing point it could cause damage to the metal.

 6. Remove all electrical pumps

 Closing your hot tub for the winter is a good time to inspect and clean the filter, heater and other pumps.

 Please keep in mind that electrical parts storage temperature is -10℃ ~ +50℃.
 So, if electrical pumps will be idle for a longer period of time, its recommended to disassemble, clean and store it in a dry, well-ventilated place.